 From a very young age Singh, who is originally from Ludhiana, Punjab, has been deriving inspiration from ancient warriors and Saints.
 Their lessons have heavily influenced his life which is voice in his work.
 As a child, his parents encouraged him to use his artistic talent to paint for a local gurudwara.
 However, as he grew older, it became a passion.

 Singh began painting Sikh history when he moved to Canada at age 11.
 However, he only truly understood the depth of the Saints' teachings when he turned 21.
 That is when he says he started to build a relationship with the Creator, his biggest creative influence.
 He paints the gods, gurus and guardians in the hope that people feel God's love.
-"I want them to feel humility and reverence, to feel profound states of peace and to feel courage in the face of fear," he says.
+"I want them to feel humility and reverence, to feel profound states of peace and to feel courage in the face of fear," he said.

 According to the artist, the wisdom of medieval Indian Saints such as Guru Nanak Dev, Sant Kabir and Sant Namdev, takes him to a tranquil state that helps him capture the essence of their words in his work.
-"I am inspired by their hymns, their teachings, enshrined in Guru Granth Sahib," he explains.
+"I am inspired by their hymns, their teachings, enshrined in Guru Granth Sahib," he explained.

 This sacred connection helps the artist derive powerful visions that lead to stunning portrayals of Sikh faith.
 Singh shares one such experience behind one of his creations.
 According to the young artist it arose when he was listening to the hymns and contemplating Guru Arjun Dev's martyrdom.
 "I saw Guru Sahib burning on the hot plate, the full scene of his torture.
 My eyes teared up and I began to cry.
 I saw a glimpse of Guru Sahib and how he saw his beloved God right next to him, and everywhere, and how he remained by God's side until his departure."